rsvp/chess/README.md

 * Put your opponent in a position where he must make two moves in a row.
 * Rapid opening play will leave sufficient time for the middlegame.
 * React to a strong unexpected move by reassessing your position calmly.
+* Recall meaningful relations among the pieces, not just their distribution in space.
 * Recognize the unreality of their unreal threats.
 * Reinforcing every part, weakens every part.
 * Relentlessly attack pinned pieces, weak pawns, and the exposed king.